filipsobol/sonda/docs/features/treemap-graph.md

 # Treemap Chart

-The Treemap page visualizes the sizes of your build’s assets and their contents relative to each other.
+The Treemap page visualizes the sizes of your build's assets and their contents relative to each other.
 By default, it shows a treemap for the entire build, with each tile representing an output asset or a folder.

 <CustomImage
   src="/treemap.jpg"